Prayers for the Assassin: Plot summary

-The book starts off during the second American Civil War with a Muslim soldier dying in 2017, at the battle of Newark.
-Flash forward to the Super Bowl in 2042 in Seattle, the capital of the new Islamic Republic, the majority of whose inhabitants have converted to Islam.
+The book opens with a scene from the "Second American Civil War" - a Muslim soldier dying in 2017, at the battle of Newark.

+The narrative then moves to the Super Bowl in 2042 in Seattle, the capital of the new Islamic Republic of America (sometimes called the Islamic States of America).
 The nation's culture is a fusion of traditional American and Islamic: the Super Bowl is still played, but the cheerleaders are sword-wielding men and the participants break at half-time for afternoon prayers.

-As the story opens, the country is facing a crisis, with competing political and religious factions threatening to destroy the fragile peace that exists within the Islamic States of America.
-At the same time, behind the scenes, a messianic figure known as the Wise Old One contrives to seize power for himself, and fulfill the ancient prophecy of the restoration of the Caliphate.
+The Islamic Republic is facing a crisis, with competing political and religious factions threatening to tear it apart.
+Behind the scenes, a Mahdi figure known as the Wise Old One contrives to seize power for himself and to restore the Caliphate.